Gift Ideas for 13-Year-Old Boys

 You are in the right place.
 Not only do I have a 13-year-old son myself, but we also live close to several of my nephews who are heading into the teenage years (12 and 14 in particular).

-If the 13-year-old boy in your life is anything like my son, then you probably won't get a helpful response to questions about what he wants for his birthday or the holidays.
-A shrug and grunt is all I got at least.
-So, I had to do some sleuthing to compile this list.
+If the 13-year-old in your life is anything like my son, then you probably won't get a helpful response to questions about what he wants for his birthday or the holidays.
+A shrug and grunt are all I got, at least.
+So I had to do some sleuthing to compile this list.

 - Gaming gift ideas